thriveweb/davis-legal/content/pages/home.md

   rightColumn: >-
     Over his career he has been featured in many publications and has served as President of the Queensland Law Society and the Australian Plaintiff Lawyers Association (now the Australian Lawyers Alliance).
-He has has appeared in many high profile cases in Australia.
+He has appeared in many high profile cases in Australia.
   subtitle: About Robert Davis
   title: Over 35 years of legal experience
 ---